Share this

 - Merger/acquisition causes prolonged disruption of service

-Your Options for Tackling Electronic Component Supply Chain Issues
+Tackling Electronic Component Supply Chain Issues: In-House vs. Outsourcing

 The in-house approach – especially the “buying directly from suppliers” part – can go awry for a variety of reasons:

-- Inexperience – Inexperienced or overwhelmed teams may inadvertently bring in counterfeit parts from shady places or cheap ones that cause quality issues.
+- Quality Risk – Inexperienced or overwhelmed teams may inadvertently bring in counterfeit parts from shady places or cheap ones that cause quality issues.

 The best electronic component supplier networks are a source of not just components, but efficiency too.
 If you aren’t getting the following benefits in-house, or your current distributor isn’t offering them, get a new distributor!